sudheerj/vuejs-interview-questions/README.md

      All the hooks have `el`, `binding`, and `vnode` as arguments.
 Along with that, **update** and **componentUpdated** hooks expose `oldVnode`, to differentiate between the older value passed and the newer value.
 Below are the arguments passed to the hooks,
      1. `el`: The element the directive is bound to and it can be used to directly manipulate the DOM.
      2. `binding`: An object containing the following properties.
     1. `name`: The name of the directive, without the `v-` prefix.
     2. `value`: The value passed to the directive.
 For example in `v-my-directive="1 + 1"`, the value would be 2.
     3. `oldValue`: The previous value, only available in update and componentUpdated.
 It is available whether or not the value has changed.
     4. `expression`: The expression of the binding as a string.
 For example in `v-my-directive="1 + 1"`, the expression would be "1 + 1".
     5. `arg`: The argument passed to the directive, if any.
 For example in v-my-directive:foo, the arg would be " foo".
     6. `modifiers`: An object containing modifiers, if any.
 For example in v-my-directive.foo.bar, the modifiers object would be `{ foo: true, bar: true }`.
-    3. `vnode`: The virtual node produced by Vue’s compiler.
+       3. `vnode`: The virtual node produced by Vue's compiler.
        4. `oldVnode`: The previous virtual node, only available in the update and componentUpdated hooks.

      The arguments can be represented diagrammatically across the hooks as below,